 - Thermal Pads do not slide out as easily as thermal pastes do – since thermal pastes are uncured, extrusion of the TIM is a concern for thermal pastes.

 - Since thermal pads may be required to be precision cut for certain applications you can guarantee the same result every time.
 With thermal pastes, application may go different from application to application.
+Adding thermal paste can be difficult for some operators to add- thermal pads are similiar no matter who is doing it.

 - A third party almost always has to be involved for precision cutting.
 At NEDC, we would be that third party.